FAQs About Divorce in Milwaukee

 The divorce action begins when the Summons and Petition are filed with the Clerk of Courts and served upon the Family Court Commissioner and the spouse.

 On legal documents relating to the divorce, the person who asks for the divorce is called the “petitioner.”
 The other spouse is referred to as the “respondent.”
-Learn more about the divorce process in Wisconsin here.
+If you’d like to learn more about the divorce process in Wisconsin, check out our divorce process page.

 How long does it take to get a divorce?